PjotrBrunain/FlowFields/README.md

 ## Why use a FlowField

 FlowFields are mostly used when there's a need to simulate a big crowd moving to certain points.
-This is because when there's a lot of agents it's faster to just calculate one grid then to have to run an algorithm \(for example A\*\) for each agent.
+This is because, when there's a lot of agents, it's faster to just calculate one grid then having to run an algorithm \(for example A\*\) for each agent.
+It's also possible to combine the FlowField with other steeringbehaviors, which allows the agents to run complexer navigation.

 ## How does a FlowField work?

-A FlowField is generated in 3 steps.
+A FlowField is generated in three steps.

 1. Start with a Cost Field.
 This is a field of values ranging from 0 to 255 (more values are possible, but here a BYTE was used).